telerik/xaml-docs/controls/radpropertygrid/features/editor-attribute.md

 	* __None (default value)__: The editor will be placed directly in PropertyGridField and no special UI element will be used.

+## Constructors

-Consequently, __EditorAttribute has a couple of constructors__ that can be used depending on the necessities:
+Consequently, __EditorAttribute has a various constructors__ that can be used depending on the necessities.
+Their main difference is that either the __Type__ of the editor is passed as parameter, or the string representation of the editor's __Type__.

 * __public  EditorAttribute(Type editorType)__